Theory of the Anderson transition in three-dimensional chiral symmetry classes: Connection to type-II superconductors: Nonlinear sigma model

 with the disorder-averaged replicated partition function $Z\equiv\langle \mathcal{Z}^N\rangle_{\text{dis}}=\int \mathrm{D}[Q]\,e^{-S}$ (see also Appendix \ref{app:derive_NLSM}).
 The $Q$-field resides on a curved manifold dubbed the Goldstone manifold, and $\mathrm{D}[Q]$ is a Haar measure on the curved manifold \cite{fuchsSymmetriesLieAlgebras2003}.
 For chiral unitary, symplectic, and orthogonal classes, the $Q$ field is $\mathrm{U}(N)$, $\mathrm{U}(N)/\mathrm{O}(N)$, and $\mathrm{U}(N)/\mathrm{Sp}(N)$, respectively \cite{eversAndersonTransitions2008, konigMetalinsulatorTransitionTwodimensional2012} (\cref{tab:NLSM_of_chiral_symmetry_classes}).

-In Eq.~(\ref{eq:NLSM}), the first term with conductivity $\sigma_{\mu}$ governs dynamics of the gapless Goldstone modes---diffusion phenomena.
-The second term with the so-called Gade constant $c_{\mu}$ arises from couplings between the gapless Goldstone modes and high-energy massive modes.~\cite{altland1999,fukui1999,fabrizio2000,zhaoTopologicalEffectAnderson2024c} A real-valued vector $\bm{\chi}$ represents the 1D weak band topology, which encodes the 1D topological index of an underlying 3D lattice model~\cite{altlandQuantumCriticalityQuasiOneDimensional2014, altlandTopologyAndersonLocalization2015, zhaoTopologicalEffectAnderson2024c}.
-In this paper, we refer to a spatial direction along $\bm{\chi}$ as a topological direction.
+In Eq.~(\ref{eq:NLSM}), the first term with conductivity $\sigma_{\mu}$ governs the dynamics of the gapless Goldstone modes---diffusion phenomena.
+The second term with the so-called Gade constant $c_{\mu}$ arises from couplings between the gapless Goldstone modes and high-energy massive modes.~\cite{altland1999,fukui1999,fabrizio2000,zhaoTopologicalEffectAnderson2024c} A real-valued vector $\bm{\chi}$ represents the 1D weak band topology, which encodes the 1D topological index of an underlying 3D lattice model~\cite{altlandQuantumCriticalityQuasiOneDimensional2014, altlandTopologyAndersonLocalization2015, zhaoTopologicalEffectAnderson2024c} (see also Appendix A3).
+In this paper, we choose ${\bm \chi}$ to be along the $z$ direction and refer to this direction as a topological direction.
 For simplicity, in the following section, we assume spatially isotropic conductivity and Gade constant: $\sigma_{\mu}=\sigma$, $c_{\mu}=c$.